ansa1/ExpressionCalculator/README.md

 # ExpressionCalculator

-Takes an expression from the input, and produce the result of calculations considering the precedence of operators:
+Takes an expression from the input, and produce the result of calculations considering the precedence of operators (and parentheses, of course):
 1. Factor (*)
 2. Term (+ -)
 3. Relation (< > =)